maria8719/week8-react-testing-lab/README.md

 # React Testing

-The React Testing Library is included in the React App created by Create-React-App (CRA).
-It is abstracted over react-dom and react-dom/test-utils as well as uses Jest as it's test environment.
+The React Testing Library (craeted by Kent C. Dodds) is included in the React App created by Create-React-App (CRA).
+It is abstracted over the DOM Testing Library as well as uses Jest as it's test environment (i.e. test runner).

 To run tests (in command-line):